nturaga/BioconductorOnContainers/README.md

 ## Learning goals

 Participants will understand **how** and **why** and **when** to use Bioconductor with Docker images.
-Workshop will differentiate the **flavor** of Bioconductor containers, and how set them up in a reproducible fashion.
-The workshop will describe practice how to use Docker images and mount volumes as needed from their local machine, which will design a working evironment which does not need any installation of system dependencies.
-The workshop will also outline how to use Docker on cloud services such as Google cloud and AWS, breifly, allowing users to launch an image on a cloud instance, giving them instant access to Bioconductor facilities.
-We will discuss briefly how to set up Singularity containers on high performance computing platforms, and point out resources to enable parallel computing with containers, taking away the burden to ask system administrators to install resources for them.
+The workshop will differentiate the **flavors** of Bioconductor containers, and how set them up in a reproducible fashion.
+The workshop will describe how to use Docker images and mount volumes as needed from local machines, and designing a working environment which does not need any installation of system dependencies.
+The workshop will also briefly outline how to use Docker on cloud services such as Google cloud and AWS, allowing users to launch an image on a cloud instance, giving them instant access to Bioconductor facilities.
+We will discuss how to set up Singularity containers on high performance computing platforms, and point out resources to enable parallel computing with containers which taking away the burden to ask system administrators to install resources for them.

 ## Learning objectives